gjwgit/todopod/README.md

-The latest version of the app can be run online at [todopod.solidcommunity.au](https://todopod.solidcommunity.au) with no installation required though requiring a Bluelink login, or downloaded and installed for your platform from the [Solid Community AU](https://solidcommunity.au) repository:
+The latest version of the app can be run online at [todopod.solidcommunity.au](https://todopod.solidcommunity.au) with no installation required though requiring a Solid login, or downloaded and installed for your platform from the [Solid Community AU](https://solidcommunity.au) repository: